prakhar-09/codekaro/README.md

 # codekaro
-My First Blog Page to educate people regarding  recent technologies and update them with the upcoming events.
+My First Blog Page to empower & educate people regarding  recent technologies and update them with the upcoming events.